Question 74·Medium·Central Ideas and Details

 Identify what the question is asking

-The question asks for the central claim of the text.
-That means you need an answer that summarizes the main point of the whole passage, not just a small detail from one sentence.
+The question asks for the central claim of the text, meaning the main point that unifies the whole passage (not a single detail).